A New Study Reveals That Women Prescribed Opiates May be at Greater Risk for Addiction Than Men

 - Potentially looking for safer, non-opiate alternatives for pain relief

-At Restore Health and Wellness, we understand that men and women cope with addiction differently, and therefore, each require different forms of treatment.
+At Restore Health and Wellness, we understand that men and women cope with addiction differently, and therefore, each requires different forms of treatment.
 We provide women’s addiction treatment programs that are specifically designed to empower women and teach them how to cope with triggers in healthier and more productive ways so they can maintain their sobriety.

 Women face unique challenges throughout the recovery process.
 At Restore Center LA, we address the underlying causes of addiction and customize each treatment plan to fit the specific needs of the patient.
 Our treatment programs combine both traditional and alternative therapies to give every woman the best possible chance at lasting recovery.
+Visit our drug rehab center in Calabasas, CA at 6918 Owensmouth Ave Canoga Park, CA 91303.
+24/7 Admissions (818) 722-9019.
+On-Site Contact (818) 806-3914.